 The research comprises of website assessments from over 50 visual arts organisations in the country, along with national surveys of artists and third level arts students.
 A series of interviews further explores some of the issues and questions that arise from the assessments, surveys, and wider research.

 Below is a link to view PDF of the dissertation in your browser, or alternatively to download.

 ‘Traditional’ visual arts do not translate easily to representation on digital platforms.
 This may seem strange, as they are ‘visual’ by their very nature.
 The type of ‘visual arts’ that I am talking about are different to other types of visual arts such as graphic design and illustration, where the works are designed to live on a digital interface, and in some cases never have a life off of a monitor, screen or viewing device.

-The works I refer to when talking about the ‘visual arts’ are designed to be viewed in person.
+The works I refer to when talking about the ‘visual arts’ are designed to be viewed in person (performance, video, installation, painting, sculpture, print, ceramics etc.).
 Their full potential is realized through an immersive sensory experience with the viewer.